-The budget is indeed your first forecast.
+The budget is indeed your first forecasting.
 But how do we make an accurate forecast for a hotel?
 To do so we will be discussing the following elements; unconstrained demand, stay patterns, booking pace

 Your Budget should be realistic but it is also the time to set new targets.
 What if you invest in sales resources, what if you invest in online marketing, what if you increase your online visibility?
 The budget should be developed day by day, to answer the following question:

 At which rate and how many rooms can you sell for every future day (booking pace)?

 The budget can therefore be developed by market segments in room nights and revenue.
 The budget can also be widened with monthly forecasting per country of origin and top accounts (corporate, tour operators).
 How do you anticipate the business demand, the leisure demand per country?
 At which rate can you sell on the upcoming months?
 How will your main corporate accounts behave?